amsaid1989/tweet-textarea-react/expected_behavior.md

     - To be specific, if the word includes two `@` characters that are separated only by word characters, then it is not going to be highlighted.
 If you add another `@`, to a user mention that is already highlighted, then the highlighting will be removed.

 11) If we have a hashatg that is highlighted, then we add an `@` character immediately afterwards, the hashtag will continue to be highlighted, and the `@` character will be treated normally as a non-word character, which means that it, or any text that comes after it, won't be highlighted. (e.g. `#buildinpublic@amsaid1989`. `#buildinpublic` will be highlighted normally, but `@amsaid1989` won't).

+11) If we have a hashatg that is highlighted, then we add an `#` character immediately afterwards, the highlighting will be removed.

 12) If we have a user mention that is highlighted, then we add an `#` character immediately afterwards, the user mention will continue to be highlighted, and the `#` character will be treated normally as a non-word character, which means that it, or any text that comes after it, won't be highlighted. (e.g. `@amsaid1989#buildinpublic`. `@amsaid1989` will be highlighted normally, but `#buildinpublic` won't).